Maelkum/b7s-toolbox/cmd/workyo/README.md

-# Workito
+# workyo

-Workito is small command-line tool to directly instruct a Blockless Worker node to execute an execution request.
+workyo is small command-line tool to directly instruct a Blockless Worker node to execute an execution request.
 This makes it possible to test stuff by running a headless Worker node.
 It supports sending installation messages to the node, as well as request executions.